 The walking tours I am recommending will take you to the main sights of Oxford such as The Sheldonian Theater, the Radcliffe Camera (“Rad Cam”, as students call it), the Bridge of Sighs and tell you tales of the city that you would otherwise never learn!

 While I was in the city, I have taken two tours that ended up being pretty much similar to each other.
-As both of them have the same duration (2 hours) and they overall offer almost the same information, I invite you to choose either one of the Oxford walking tours below:
+I invite you to choose either one of the Oxford walking tours below:

-- Oxford Official Walking Tour – An advantage of this tour is that you get to visit a college and there are usually less people booking it.
-There are three daily tours available, at 10.45 AM, 1 PM and 2 PM.
-The official tour is £16 and you can stop by the Oxford tourist information centre (“VisitBritain”) to book your ticket, but I would recommend booking it online in advance, as each time slot is limited to a maximum of 19 people, which means they might run out of your preferred time.
-You do not need to print the ticket.
+- Oxford Official Walking Tour – An advantage of this option is that you get to visit a college and there are usually less people booking it.
+There are three daily options available, at 10.45 AM, 1 PM and 2 PM.
+The price is £19 and you can stop by the Oxford tourist information centre (“VisitBritain”) to book your ticket, but I would recommend booking it online in advance.

-- Oxford Free Walking Tour – This is a nice, interactive tour in English (or Spanish, if you want) and the good part about it is that you decide how much you want to pay for this experience.
+- Oxford Free Walking Tour – This is a nice, interactive option in English (or Spanish, if you want) if you want to learn more about the history of this place – the good part about it is that you decide how much you want to pay for this experience.
 The only downside is that it is booked by many more people, especially during the high season.
-I personally found this free walking tour to be more interesting than the official one.
-There are three tours a day and they start at 11 AM, 12.30 PM and 2 PM.
-A couple of extra time slots are added during weekends.
-You can check the updated hours and availability for your dates here.
-If you are a group of 8 people or more, you must make a private booking on their website.
+I personally found this free option to be more interesting than the official one.
+You can check the updated hours and availability for your dates on this link.

-If you would prefer a themed tour instead, there are different ones offered in the city such as the Oxford Harry Potter tour (1.5 to 2 hours), Inspector Morse and Lewis (2 hours), a tour of Oxford University held by a student (2 hours) or you can book a 3-hours private customized tour.
+If you would prefer a themed option instead, there are different ones offered in the city such as the Oxford Harry Potter tour (1.5 to 2 hours), Inspector Morse and Lewis (2 hours), a visit of Oxford University held by a student (2 hours) or you can book a 3-hour private customized tour.